Former girlfriend of Vikings' Dalvin Cook files lawsuit alleging physical, emotional abuse

 "We are confident a full disclosure of the facts will show Mr. Cook did nothing wrong and any injury Sgt.
 Trimble may have sustained that evening was the result of Sgt.
 Trimble's own unlawful conduct," Valentini wrote in a statement.

-When the Vikings selected Cook 41st overall in the 2017 draft, he came with concerns about allegations from his time at Florida State.
+When the Vikings selected Cook 41st overall in the 2017 draft, the choice was made despite concerns about allegations from his time at Florida State.

 Coach Mike Zimmer named Cook a team captain before the 2020 season, and the Vikings made him one of the NFL's highest-paid running backs with a five-year, $63 million contract the day before that season started.